tomaztk/Connect4_sql_game/README.md

 ## ToDO

--  error scripting (limits of the board)
--  user turns (2 x P1 in a row can not play)
+-  AI to play against the computer